aws/SigV4-for-AWS-IoT-embedded-sdk/MISRA.md

 # MISRA Compliance

-The Fleet Provisioning Client Library files conform to the [MISRA C:2012](https://www.misra.org.uk) guidelines, with some noted exceptions.
+The AWS IoT SigV4 Library files conform to the
+[MISRA C:2012](https://www.misra.org.uk)
+guidelines, with some noted exceptions.
 Compliance is checked with Coverity static analysis.
 Deviations from the MISRA standard are listed below: